 Are Hormonal Contraceptive Options Safe for Nursing Mothers?

-For busy mothers, low maintenance birth control methods are often the best choice for preventing pregnancy.
-It can be challenging to remember when to take a birth control pill or it can be almost impossible to get to a doctor’s office as the mother of a nursing infant for a birth control shot.
-For many nursing moms, hands-off birth control can be a godsend.
-As always, it’s important to explore birth control options that are going to work for a particular woman’s lifestyle, her body, and her nursing infant’s needs.
+For busy mothers, low maintenance birth control methods are often the best choice for preventing pregnancy such as the copper IUD or IUD with hormone, the shot, or implant.
+It can be difficult to remember to take a birth control pill each day or it can be very difficult to get to a doctor’s office as the mother of a nursing infant for a birth control shot.
+As always, it’s important to explore birth control options relative to a particular woman’s lifestyle, her body, and her nursing infant’s needs.